igorwaw/advent22/README.md

 ![C](https://img.shields.io/badge/C-C99-green)
 ![C++](https://img.shields.io/badge/C++-C++11-green)

-Task 6 and 8 solved with C. I used C99 standard and only tested with GCC 8.5.0 and 12.2.0, but it should work with any C compiler.
+Task 6 and 8 solved with C. I used C99 standard (mostly for inititialization in loops and //comments), also compiles as newer amended versions C11 and C17.
+Tested with GCC 8.5.0 and 12.2.0, but should work with any C compiler.

 Task 12 solved with C++.
 I used C++11 standard.
 It also compiles as amended/experimental newer versions (14, 17 and 2a).